Skip to main content

 Reviewed Third-Party Tools

-Non-compliant resources are only prohibited if you're directing learners to these external websites.
-You can use materials like Vimeo in your classroom presentations and lectures as long as you don't provide links or allow learners under 13 to access these sites directly.
+Non-compliant resources are only prohibited if you direct learners to these external websites.
+In some cases, you may share those resources with parents directly through the Parent Communications Tab on the messaging system.
+You can use materials like Vimeo in your classroom presentations and lectures if you don't provide links or allow learners under 13 to access these sites directly.

 Compliant